plasmadice/udacity-feedreader/README.md

 This project demonstrates Jasmine and it's testing capabilities.
 I've written several tests that will pass or fail depending on certain conditions.

 ## How it Works
 Simply open index.html to start.
 The skeleton is provided by Udacity and is a functional RSS Feedreader.
 The list below (and Jasmine itself) give you an idea on what changes would cause a test to fail.
+Check out [Jasmine](https://jasmine.github.io/index.html) for the documentation.

 ### So What is Jasmine Checking For?
 1. Checking if **allFeeds** exists